Technology

 Boiler Scrappage Scheme

-The Boiler Scrappage Scheme in England, Wales, and Scotland was a limited sum of money allocated to stimulate the boiler industry and raise awareness of energy efficiency, by providing a money-off voucher to households wanting to upgrade their old G-rated boilers for a new A-rated boiler.
-As all the money has now been allocated, the scheme is no longer available.
+The Boiler Scrappage Scheme in England, Wales, and Scotland has closed.
+It offered money-off vouchers to households who wanted to upgrade their old G-rated boiler to a new A-rated boiler.

-However, some companies still use boiler scrappage to offer a discount if you get a new boiler from them.
+Some companies still use boiler scrappage to offer a discount if you get a new boiler from them.
 This is not the government scheme, and we recommend you get more than one quote because sometimes, even with the discount, these boilers might not be the cheapest.

 If you're considering a new boiler, make sure you check if you can get a free boiler first.